 The Canadian Life and Health Insurance Association (CLHIA) has published several reference documents that outline advisor best practices when discussing segregated fund products with clients.
 The CLHIA is a membership-based organization that represents 99% of Canada’s life and health companies.
 Some of the CLHIA’s objectives are to promote a legislative and regulatory environment favourable to the business of its members, to foster sound and equitable principles in the conduct of the business of its members, and to promote public policies that contribute to the betterment of the Canadian economy and society.

 To assist you in helping your clients achieve their financial goals and meeting regulatory expectations, we’ve compiled some industry best practices from CLHIA when discussing segregated fund products.
-Areas of focus include the importance of needs-based selling, using “reasons why” letters, and the appropriate use of deferred sales charges (DSC).
+Areas of focus include the importance of needs-based selling, using “reasons why” letters, and recommending and explaining the appropriate sales charge options.

 Needs-based recommendations are important in helping clients achieve their investment, financial and retirement objectives.
 The following are steps that you may want to include in your discussions: